RENCI-NRIG/x-cite/theme1/PE103/01-vcs.md

 when, and why.

 Whether you work alone or in a team, using a version control system will help you achieve the above goals.
+Sometimes your team member is the past you (who should help you), or the future you (whom you should help).

 In the absence of a version control system, you will often will end up with a chaotic mess which achieves the above goals in a poorer manner.